Zamia: Herbivory

+Lepidoptera

 The presence of toxins protects Zamia plants from most herbivores, but caterpillars of the genus Eumaeus are obligate herbivores of cycads, including Zamia species.
 Eumaeus caterpillars have aposematic coloration, being bright red with yellow or white bands, and adults have red elements on their body and wings.
 The caterpillars sequester and retain the toxins consumed from Zamia plant tissue, rendering all stages of Eumaeus distasteful to predators.
 With few exceptions, Zamia species host only one species of Eumaeus caterpillars each.

 The known host dependencies of Eumaeus species on Zamia species include: Species in the Florida/Caribbean Clade are hosts for caterpillars of Eumaeus atala.
 Species in the Fischeri Clade, and Z. cremnophila of the Mega-Mexico A sub-clade, are hosts for caterpillars of E. childrenae.
 Some species in the Z. loddigesii species complex of the Mega-Mexico A sub-clade are hosts for caterpillars of E. toxea.
 Many species in the South American West of the Andes Clade are hosts for caterpillars of E. godartii.
 Several species in the South American East of the Andes Clade are hosts for caterpillars of E. minyas.
 One Zamia species found east of the Andes, Z. poeppigiana, is host for caterpillars of both E. minyas and E. toxana.
 Another Zamia species east of the Andes, Z. amazonum, also hosts caterpillars of E. toxana.
 The use of other Zamia species as hosts for Eumaeus species had not been established as of 2023.

 Caterpillars of the moths Seirarctia echo and Anatrachyntis badia have also been observed on Zamia integrifolia, and caterpillars of an unknown species of a Blastobasidae moth have been observed on Zamia pumila.

+Coleoptera

+Beetles of the genera Pharaxonotha and Rhopalotria are the only known pollinators of Zamia species.
+Species of both genera live in and consume the male cones of Zamia plants.
+The adults and first instars of Pharaxonotha larvae feed exclusively on pollen.
+The later instars of Pharaxonotha larvae and all stages of Rhopalotria eat the tissue of the male cone, even hollowing out the Pedicel (stem) of the cone.
+Toxins in sporophyll tissue in reproductive cones are initially sequestered in idioblast cells.
+The idioblasts in female cones release their toxic contents shortly before the cones become receptive to pollen, but the idioblasts in male cones remain intact.
+As beetle larvae can eat around idioblasts, or swallow idioblasts whole and pass them intact through their digestive systems, they can safely feed on the tissue in the male cones, but not on the female cones.